-Read the organisation’s graduate recruitment literature and check its website for sample case studies and recent press releases.
+- Read the organisation’s graduate recruitment literature and check its website for sample case studies and recent press releases.
 Try to get a feel for the type of work it’s involved in and the kind of business decisions it has to make or advise clients on.
 Read up on issues affecting the industry the employer works in by reading industry news; it might give you an advantage when evaluating options.

-Practise your mental arithmetic, as you are likely to have to demonstrate your quantitative ability without a calculator.
+- Practise your mental arithmetic, as you may have to demonstrate your quantitative ability without a calculator.

 - Practise mock case study exercises.
 Go to AssessmentDay, our commercial partner, for free and paid-for example case studies.
-Check, too, with your careers service, as many run workshops and presentations on how to successfully prepare for case study exercises and assessment centres.
+Check, too, with your careers service, as many run workshops on how to successfully prepare for case study exercises .

-You need to be clear about what you’re being asked to do.
+- Be clear about what you’re being asked to do.
 Understand what the problem is, what your role is and what your objectives are.
-It would be a shame to spoil a brilliant presentation by having missed the basic point of the exercise.
-Start by reading through the information pack and assessing which parts of the information are relevant.

-Manage your time to ensure you complete the exercise.
-If you’re working in a group you could volunteer to be the timekeeper, or ensure that someone else takes on this role.
-Allow time to prepare for the final presentation at the end of the session, and be realistic about how much you can fit in to it.
+- Manage your time to ensure you complete the exercise.
+If you’re working in a group you could volunteer to be the timekeeper or ensure that someone else takes on this role.
+Allow time to prepare for the final presentation at the end of the session, if one is required.

-Don’t lose sight of your objectives.
-The final presentation should be relevant, clear and concise, and should include a summary of your conclusions and recommendations.
+- Don’t lose sight of your objectives.
+The final presentation or written report should be relevant, clear and concise, and should include a summary of your conclusions and recommendations.